hmZa-Sfyn/Quacko/docs/README.md

 }
 ```

-Starting from ver5.0, Magpie support multiple return values using 'let'.
+Starting from ver5.0, Quacko support multiple return values using 'let'.
 The returned values are wrapped as a tuple.

 ```swift